|

 Declining Male Fertility Linked To Water Pollution - Science Daily,

-study identified a new group of chemicals that act as ‘anti-androgens’.
-This
+identified a new group of chemicals that act as ‘anti-androgens’.
+This means

-means that they inhibit the function of the male hormone, testosterone,
+that they inhibit the function of the male hormone, testosterone, reducing

-cancer treatments, pharmaceutical treatments, and pesticides used in
+treatments, pharmaceutical treatments, and pesticides used in agriculture.

-agriculture.
-The research suggests that when they get into the water system,
+The research suggests that when they get into the water system, these

-these chemicals may play a pivotal role in causing feminising effects in
+chemicals may play a pivotal role in causing feminising effects in male

 -